 Additionally, the Apex 127 includes an erect-image, straight-through 6×26 finderscope.
 Like the 45-degree diagonal, it’s really only useful for terrestrial spotting, as the erecting design sucks up a fair amount of the already paltry 26mm of aperture.
 A quality 6×30 – or even better, 9×50 – straight-through or right-angle finderscope would be much better, and for a primarily planetary/double-star oriented telescope like the Apex a red-dot or reflex sight finder would also work just fine.
 You can easily swap in a new finder thanks to the StarMax’s industry-standard interchangeable, quick-release finderscope base.

-The Apex 127 comes with one eyepiece: A 25mm Sirius Plossl providing approximately 60x (the moving-mirror focusing system results in a slight deviation from the advertised focal length of the telescope depending on what diagonal/eyepiece combination you use).
+The Apex 127 comes with one eyepiece: A 25mm Sirius Plossl providing approximately 60x.
 This is fine for low-medium power, but a 32mm or 40mm Plossl eyepiece would probably be better for the lowest-power use and you’ll want at least a couple short focal length eyepieces for high power, where the Apex 127 really excels.

 Lastly, the Apex 127 includes a nice soft carrying case for transporting it, a convenient additional touch.
 The case has just enough room for you to stow a few additional small accessories such as a diagonal, finderscope, and eyepieces, and it’s strong enough to withstand a fair amount of use.

 The StarMax 127 does do a pretty good job for lunar and planetary astrophotography.
-With a 2x Barlow, a mount with motorized tracking, and a webcam-style CCD like the ZWO ASI120 or a Celestron NexImage series camera, you can get high-resolution images of the Moon and planets and amaze your friends and family, in addition to tracking planetary weather patterns and other phenomena.
+With a 2-3x Barlow, a mount with motorized tracking, and a webcam-style high-speed CMOS camera like the ZWO ASI224MC, you can get high-resolution images of the Moon and planets and amaze your friends and family, in addition to tracking planetary weather patterns and other phenomena.